open/close all folders

 - Kevin from Sin City.
 Apparently, he spoke only to Cardinal Roark and "had the voice of an angel" but the audience never hears him.

-- Rinzler, The Dragon in TRON: Legacy, for 99% of the film.
-It's not just to make him creepier: it's because Rinzler is Tron, reprogrammed to serve the villains, and hearing his voice would spoil The Reveal.
+- Rinzler, The Dragon in TRON: Legacy, is mute for 99% of the film.
+It's not just to make him creepier; it's because Rinzler is Tron, reprogrammed to serve the villains, and hearing his voice would spoil The Reveal.
 When he does speak, it indicates that he's himself again.
+The only word he speaks before is "USER!" is his debut scene, which is hardly recognizable as Tron's voice.

 - Kiriyama from the film version of Battle Royale.